lfrestrepog/if-docs/docs/reference/plugins.md

 * [SCI](https://github.com/Green-Software-Foundation/if-models/blob/main/src/lib/sci/README.md): Calculates the software carbon intensity.
 * [SHELL](https://github.com/Green-Software-Foundation/if-models/blob/main/src/lib/shell/README.md) - A model that enables external models in any language to be run in a child process
 * [TDP-FINDER](https://github.com/Green-Software-Foundation/if-models/tree/main/src/lib/tdp-finder): Looks up the thermnal desig power for a given processor in a local database.
+* [Sum](https://github.com/Green-Software-Foundation/if-models/tree/main/src/lib/sum): a generic arithmetic plugin that allows you to sum any set of input parameters.
+* [Multiply](https://github.com/Green-Software-Foundation/if-models/tree/main/src/lib/multiply): a generic arithmetic plugin that allows you to multiply any set of input parameters.
+* [Coefficient](https://github.com/Green-Software-Foundation/if-models/tree/main/src/lib/coefficient): a generic arithmetic plugin that allows you to multiply any input value by a coefficient.

 ### `if-unofficial-models`